Ken Griffin

 Ken Griffin (1914–1988) was a Western cowboy, leather worker, magician, and author.
 As a leatherworker, Griffin helped transition leathercraft from strictly a vocation to an accessible hobby through his work and teaching.
-As a magician, Griffin and his wife performed world wide with The Ken Griffin Show.
+As a magician, Griffin and his wife performed worldwide with The Ken Griffin Show.

-Ken Griffin, Leather Artist
+Leather artist career

-Born in Jester, Oklahoma, Ken grew up roping cattle, becoming familiar with horses and saddles from a young age.
+Born in Jester, Oklahoma, Griffin grew up roping cattle, becoming familiar with horses and saddles from a young age.
 He began working at his first saddle shop under J.B.
 Williams at a saddlery in Deming, New Mexico, where he learned to make saddles, as well as tool and carve leather.

 Fascinated by the different regional techniques, Griffin would study catalogues from saddleries all over the country to gather ideas and blend styles.
 He pursued this variety, working at different saddle shops all over the Western United States, when he found himself at a saddlery in Flagstaff, Arizona.
 While there, he picked up some work helping with the horses on Howard Hughes’ The Outlaw, and ended up joining the crew back in Hollywood, California to finish the film.

 While in Hollywood, Griffin worked for Ed Bohlin making saddles and leather piece work for films, later opening a shop specializing in quality hand carved goods.
 These custom pieces were featured in many of the Western motion pictures of the time, and Griffin was commissioned to make custom pieces for celebrities such as Roy Rogers, Gene Autry, Bill Elliot, and Robert Taylor.

 Griffin began teaching and found that he was dissatisfied with the quality of learning resources available for students.
 He went on to produce a step-by-step instruction book on leather carving featuring photographs of the finished product, which was the first of its kind.
-During that time, Ken began working with Dick McGahen of the Craftool Company, later acquired by Tandy Leather, where he designed tools and conceptualized the original “Doodle Pages”.
+During that time, Griffin began working with Dick McGahen of the Craftool Company, later acquired by Tandy Leather, where he designed tools and conceptualized the original “Doodle Pages”.